FridayOrtiz/timebase/paper/paper.md

 In secure network architectures there is generally a zone which allows for restricted external network access to approved destinations.
-In this zone, also referred to as a DMZ[@fortinet2021dmz], an organization places the systems that will become the primary time sources for the ecompassing network.
+In this zone, also referred to as a DMZ[@fortinet2021dmz], an organization places the systems that will become the primary time sources for the encompassing network.
 Deploying this configuration for distributed time to internal hosts provides a number of benefits.
-First, it reduces diplicate queries to ntp pool resources from multiple hosts within the network.
-Second, is the minimization of both external ntp quieries and network egress traffic.
+First, it reduces duplicate queries to NTP pool resources from multiple hosts within the network.
+Second, is the minimization of both external NTP queries and network egress traffic.
 Lastly, if external access to pool.ntp.org was disrupted, network devices would still be able to source and continue to synchronize time within the network.